K-State eID and password

 Click the links below if you currently have an eID or have ever had an eID.

 To change your eID, you will need to submit the eID change form available at the IT Help Desk.
 There is a $50 fee for each eID change, but the fee can be waived if specific criteria are met.
 See Register for an eID for more information.

 If you are again affiliated with K-State through employment or student status, you should reactivate your old eID by contacting the IT Help Desk and changing your old eID password.
 You should not register for a new eID.

-Incomplete students who need continued access to a K-State Online course or other K-State technology resources must have their instructor submit a Special Access form.
+Incomplete students who need continued access to a Canvas course or other K-State technology resources must have their instructor submit a Special Access form.